Mohamed-N-Aboelnasr/Machine_Learning-I/README.md

 # Machine Learning I
-A repo for my work in Machine Learning : Supervised Methods course as part of AI-pro 9 month-program at ITI
+A repo for my work in Machine Learning I : Supervised Methods course as part of AI-pro 9 month-program at ITI
 > These tasks are about:
 * Linear Regression
 * Multiple and Polynomial Regression